The Alvarado Historic District In Phoenix, AZ

 Current Day Integrity

-The properties have been well maintained over the years with only minimal alterations or modifications.
+The properties are very well maintained over the years with only minimal alterations or modifications.
 Therefore, the houses, individually and as a collection, exhibit a high degree of integrity of design, setting, materials and workmanship.

 Some Variations of Lot Sizes

-As the area was subdivided, then re-platted and built up over a 40-year period, there is some variation in the individual lot sizes as well as the placement and orientation of each home.
+When the area was subdivided, re-platted then built up over a 40-year period.
+It resulted in variations within the individual lot sizes as well as the placement and orientation of each home.
 This pattern of development also created slight irregularities in the area’s generally rectilinear street plan.

 Street Appeal